 Please keep in mind that this total DOES NOT include the $4,000 outlay, any mechanical costs or interior decorating.

 It’s also missing the numerous hours my Dad spent working on the van and my Mum’s priceless home-cooked meals and alcohol top ups.
-Not to forget, all the hours that they both spent running around town.

 I’ll never forget your never-ending love and support that’s resulted in me fulfilling my dreams.